JustinPerlman/YoutubeAudioDownloader/README.md

 ### CSV Format

+Use [Exportify](https://exportify.net/) to export a Spotify playlist to CSV.
 The CSV file should contain at minimum these columns:

 - `Artist Name(s)`: The name of the artist(s)
 - `Track Name`: The name of the song